mcneel/developer.rhino3d.com/content/en/guides/cpp/textures-and-mappings/index.md

 ## Sample

-The following sample creates a material with a bitmap texture, then modifies a mesh object's attributes, sets up surface parameter and applies a surface parameter mapping so the bitmap is projected onto the mesh along the world Z axis...
+The following sample creates a material with a bitmap texture, then modifies a mesh object's attributes, sets up surface parameters and applies a surface parameter mapping so the bitmap is projected onto the mesh along the world Z axis...

 ```cpp
   CRhinoDoc* pDoc = context.Document();